 - Chopped fresh cilantro leaves, for garnish

 - Pull back the husk of the corn and remove the silk.
-Gather the husk back over the ear when its clean.
+Gather the husk back over the ear when it's clean.
 Heat a grill to medium-high heat and add the corn.
 Grill on each side for a few minutes until the kernels begin to look darker.
-Remove the corn and allow to cool before using a knife to remove the kernels.
+Remove the corn and allow it to cool before using a knife to remove the kernels.
 Set aside

-- In the bottom of a large glass bowl or trifle dish, place cornbread cubes.
+- At the bottom of a large glass bowl or trifle dish, place cornbread cubes.
 Layer beans, corn, lime juice, onion, bell pepper, tomatoes, cilantro ranch, cheese, chili powder, and smoked paprika on top of cornbread.
 Cover, and refrigerate for at least 2 hours.
 Garnish with fresh cilantro and extra lime, if desired.